The Game Fair was a meeting place for all those interesting in the countryside (revised July 2025).

 We require both evidence-informed science and local knowledge to enable conservation to work today.

-Science is vital in assessing, not just data for the State of Nature (based on data from a mere 5% of 59,000 terrestrial and freshwater UK species with minimal data on our 8,500 marine species – page 7), but also helping allocate funding and guide conservation practice at ‘grass roots’.
-Satellite tagging (whether cuckoos, house martins, hen harriers or woodcock) is only one form of data – whereas shared data from big garden birdwatches, farmland bird counts, gamebag censuses – all enable engagement and cross-fertilisation between those who may have different values but a common purpose in conserving wildlife.
+Science is vital in conservation in helping allocate funding and guide conservation practice at ‘grass roots’.
+Satellite tagging (whether cuckoos, hen harriers or woodcock) is one form of data – whereas sharing more citizen data from big garden birdwatch, farmland bird counts, gamebag censuses – can increase engagement and cross-fertilisation between those who may have different values but common purpose towards conserving wildlife.